Avenue de Tervueren: History

+The Cinquantenaire railway tunnel passes under the Avenue de Tervueren; the 200 m of tunnel located under the avenue and the neighbouring houses have the particularity of having been built at the same time as the avenue, in 1896.
+The rest of the tunnel was built in stages between 1910, 1911 and from 1924 to 1926.

 Events

 The annual Festival of the Avenue de Tervueren takes place each May.
 The road is closed to motor traffic from Merode down to Woluwe Park, market stalls and a flea market are set up and various family attractions and amusements draw crowds.
 In past years, the celebration has included fireworks, live music and events such as the cooking of a giant omelette.
 The celebration marks the anniversary of the road's opening.

 Notable buildings

 The Avenue de Tervueren is home to many buildings in Beaux-Arts, Art Nouveau, Art Deco and eclectic styles, as well as the Brussels Tram Museum.